Savan1007/DollarDiary/Report.md

     - *Summary:* These tests validate that the application performs correctly for various user scenarios and interactions.

 **Execution of Test Cases:**
 - Automated tests using JUnit.
-- Manual testing for command line interface and user experience validation.

 ### 3.3.5 Limitations